JetBrains/kotlin/ReadMe.md

     mvn install

-## Contributing

-We love contributions!
-There's [lots to do on kotlin](http://youtrack.jetbrains.com/issues/KT) and on the [standard library](http://youtrack.jetbrains.com/issues/KT?q=%23%7BStandard+Library%7D+-Resolved) so why not chat with us on the [forum](http://devnet.jetbrains.net/community/kotlin?view=discussions) about what you're interested in doing?

-If you want to find some issues to start off with, try [this query](http://youtrack.jetbrains.com/issues/KT?q=-Resolved+%23Kontributor) which should find all issues that are not resolved assigned to Kontributor.
-Currently only committers can assign issues to themselves so just add a comment if you're starting work on it.

-A nice gentle way to contribute would be to review the [API docs](http://jetbrains.github.com/kotlin/versions/snapshot/apidocs/index.html) and find classes or functions which are not documented very well and submit a patch.

-In particular it'd be great if all functions included a nice example of how to use it such as for the <a href="http://jetbrains.github.com/kotlin/versions/snapshot/apidocs/kotlin/java/util/Collection-extensions.html#filter(jet.Function1)">filter()</a> function on Collection.
-This is implemented using the <a href="https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/JLangIterablesLazy.kt#L17">@includeFunctionBody</a> macro to include code from a test function.
-This serves as a double win; the API gets better documented with nice examples to help new users and the code gets more test coverage.

 ## Submitting patchces

 The best way to submit a patch is to [fork the project on github](http://help.github.com/fork-a-repo/) then send us a